xfrocks/bdApi/docs/api.markdown

 ## Common Parameters

 ### Fields filtering
 For API response with resource data like a forum or a thread, the data can be filtered to get interested fields only.
+When there are no filter

  * `fields_include`: coma-separated list of fields of a resource.
 If this parameter is used along with `fields_exclude`, the other parameter will be ignored.
  * `fields_exclude`: coma-separated list of fields of a resource to exclude in the response.
 Cannot be used with `fields_include` or this parameter will be ignored.